 - Have a certificated educator in Washington state review and sign.

 - Turn in the verification form (PDF) according to your district procedures for consideration for salary advancement AND record in OSPI e-certification for certificate renewal.

 Who may complete a PGP?
 Teachers, administrators, and ESAs.

 What is a PGP for?
 Clock hours from PGPs are eligible for use in salary advancement, and may be used for renewal of residency, professional, and continuing certificates.

-PGP clock hours: PGPs completed through June 30, 2018, are equivalent to 30 clock hours.
-Beginning July 1, 2018, PGPs are equivalent to 25 clock hours.
+PGP clock hours: PGPs are equivalent to 25 clock hours.
+PGPs completed prior to June 30, 2018, are equivalent to 30 clock hours.

 When may a PGP be completed?
 Only one PGP may be completed each year.
 PGPs are completed between July 1 of one year and June 30 of the next.
 Completion of a PGP includes review by a Washington certificated educator.

 Professional Growth Plans play a significant role in obtaining and renewing an educator credential, and while the PESB defines certification policy for all educators, OSPI’s certification office implements that policy for individual educators.
 These pages focus on PESB policy responsibilities.
 The certification office website provides information for individuals with questions about their own licensure.

 Links to OSPI’s certification office by role: